 Now repeat this mantra: Higher Conversion Rate = More Installs = Impact on ASO

 Let’s face it, visual impacts rule the world and make people decide.
 Get the best out your visual assets or your app will go unnoticed.

 4. Not running A/B tests to improve metrics

 Nothing is completely proved until it’s tested.

 For most digital marketers, marketing is about data and measuring.
 There is a great feature in Google Play Developer Console named Experiments that lets you test and measure the impact of different listing item variants in terms of Installs volume.
 With Experiments feature you can A/B test almost every single factor you control on the Google Play developer console (Title, Icon, Short Description, Screenshots, Feature graphic, etc).
-Not using this is one of the biggest mistakes an app marketer may commit.
+Not using this is one of the biggest mistakes a marketer may commit.

 You won’t find this amazing feature in iTunes Connect (bummer) which gives you two scenarios:

 A) If you have an app in both markets, do all the testing in Google Play and if the results are conclusive, clone them in iTunes Connect.
 Sometimes this work, sometimes doesn’t.
 Just test it!

 Conversion is important and has to be tracked and improved (ASO = Traffic + Conversion).